 Will I have a say in what happens at the pub?
 What happens if I don’t like how the business is being run?

-Anyone in the village will be able to raise any thoughts or concerns about the pub with the management committee of the OCPL.
-Also, if you are a member you will have a vote at Annual and Special Members Meetings.
+Anyone in the village can raise any questions or concerns about the strategy for buying and running the pub with the management committee of the OCPL.
+Once membership is expanded members will also have a vote at Annual and Special Members Meetings.
 12 Members or 10% of all Members (whichever is less) can require the Secretary of OCPL to convene a Special Members Meeting to consider any matter which concerns them.

 Will the new Tenant make an excessive profit?

 The Tenant would need to run the pub at a profit as it will be their livelihood.
 It would mean that the business is sustainable and an indication that the pub is being successfully run and is delivering against the needs of the Village Community.
-The rent will be set and rent reviews incorporated so that the division of profit between the tenant and OCPL is fair.
+As part of the Tenancy Agreement the rent will be set and rent reviews incorporated so that the division of profit between the Tenant and OCPL is fair.

 Is there a business plan?